shorepine/tulipcc/tulip_board.md

 [EAGLE files are here](https://github.com/bwhitman/tulipcc/tree/main/pcbs/tulip4_board_v4r6).

+## Assembly tips

+I've found assembling a Tulip with a hot plate and stencil the easiest way to go.
+You can get stencils from OSH Park when you're ordering the boards.

+I wait to attach the FPC connector until after I've done a round on the hot plate.
+I do it manually with a hot gun and flux.

+The only through hole component, the legs of the USB-C connector, need to be hand soldered from the bottom after the hot plate.

+The silkscreen currently omits a polarity for the only diode (D2).
+The white line on the diode is meant to be pointing down.

+The RESET chip should be oriented so that you can read M A, and there will be two small dots on the bottom left corner.

 ## Power and header

 The board has a header row for power and I2C.
 Its pins are (from top to bottom, the left column is lower pin and right column is higher pin):